 Following the Management Committee vote, the draft Comprehensive Reliability Plan (CRP), with working group, Operating Committee, and Management Committee input, will be forwarded to the ISO Board for review and action.
 Concurrently, the draft CRP will also be provided to the Market Monitoring Unit for its review and consideration of whether market rule changes are necessary to address an identified failure, if any, in one of the ISO’s competitive markets.
 See Section 31.2.7.2 of Attachment Y to the ISO OATT.

-30.4.6.8.4 Responsibilities related to the draft Congestion Analysis and Resource Integration Study
+30.4.6.8.4 Responsibilities related to the draft System & Resource Outlook

-Following the Management Committee vote, the draft Congestion Analysis and Resource Integration Study (CARIS), with Business Issues Committee and Management Committee input, will be forwarded to the ISO Board for review and action.
-Concurrently, the draft CARIS will be provided to the Market Monitoring Unit for its review and consideration.
-See Section 31.3.2.2 of Attachment Y to the ISO OATT.
+Following the Management Committee vote, the draft System & Resource Outlook, with Business Issues Committee and Management Committee input, will be forwarded to the ISO Board for review and action.
+Concurrently, the draft System & Resource Outlook will be provided to the Market Monitoring Unit for its review and consideration.
+See Section 31.3.1.8.2 of Attachment Y to the ISO OATT.

 30.4.6.8.5 Responsibilities related to the draft Public Policy Transmission Planning Report